GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 2. Mandatory Protocol for Officials: Upon being offered a bribe, a public official is legally obligated to adhere to the following procedure:

- - **Immediate Securement and Notification:** The official must promptly secure the item of value and report the incident to a designated independent anti-corruption authority.

- - **Declarative Acceptance:** The official must formally notify the briber, in a manner documented by authorities (e.g., recorded communication), that the payment is being accepted as evidence pursuant to this constitutional provision and will be retained by the official as a lawful penalty against the briber.
+ - **Covert Acceptance & Immediate Notification:** The official's primary duty is to secure the evidence and their own safety.
+They may, without declaring their intent to the briber, take possession of the item and conclude the interaction in a manner that does not raise suspicion.

+ - **Mandatory Secure Alert:** Immediately upon the briber's departure, and in no case longer than five minutes thereafter, the official must activate a secure, silent alarm or use a pre-authorized digital alert system to a designated independent anti-corruption authority.
+This alert must be automated and signal that a "Poisoned Chalice" procedure has been initiated.

+ - **Formal Declaration & Recording:** Upon activation, the official is required to make a formal, time-stamped audio or video recording.
+This recording shall serve as the "Declarative Acceptance," stating the official's name, the date and time, a description of the briber, and a statement that the item is being secured as evidence under Article XII, Section 3.
+This recording is transmitted automatically to the anti-corruption authority.

- - Full Cooperation: The official must provide complete and truthful cooperation in the subsequent investigation and legal proceedings against the briber.
+ - **Full Cooperation:** The official must then provide complete and truthful cooperation in the subsequent investigation, including aiding in the swift apprehension of the briber based on the evidence and their testimony.

 3. **Criminal Liability of the Briber and Asset Forfeiture:** The act of offering or conferring a bribe constitutes a felony.
 Upon the official's full compliance with Clause 2, the item of value is immediately forfeited by the briber.